smrutikant/object-storage-management/README.md

 - **Navigate Folders**: Click on folder names to browse their contents
 - **Create Folder**: Click "New Folder" button and enter a folder name
+- **Delete Folder**: Click the delete icon next to a folder to remove it and all its contents
 - **Upload Files**:
   - Click "Upload File" button
   - Select one or multiple files (up to 10)